WD-40 Specialist® White Lithium Grease

-WD-40® Specialist® Protective White Lithium Grease provides protection for metal-to-metal applications that require heavy-duty lubrication and protection against rust and corrosion.
-Great for use on outdoor and automotive hinges, gears, sprockets, latches, overhead door tracks, pulleys, cables and guide rails.
-It's also excellent for lubricating equipment before placing in storage.
-Effective in temperatures ranging from 0° F to 300° F. Safe on metals.
+WD-40 Specialist® White Lithium Grease is ideal for metal-to-metal applications that require heavy-duty lubrication and leaves behind a rust-inhibiting barrier for protection against corrosion.
+This long-lasting formula won't melt, freeze, or run in harsh weather conditions.
+Also great for lubricating equipment before placing in storage.
+Sprays on easily with a thick, protective coating for outdoor and automotive hinges, gears, sprockets, latches, door tracks, pulleys, cables and guide rails.
+Safe to use on metals.
+Effective in temperatures ranging from 0° F to 300° F for unbeatable protection.

 - 50-state VOC compliant